Jeremy-Mallory/deep-learning-challenge/README.md

 Summary:

-The final model from the keras tuner method achieved 72.9% prediction accuracy with a 0.45 loss.
+The final model from the keras tuner method achieved 72.9% prediction accuracy with a 0.55 loss.
 The optimal parameters according to the keras-tuner search were: relu activation function with input node of 46, 5 hidden layers at a 16, 16, 26, 1, 11, neurons split and 50 training epochs.
+I suspect that the next step would be to manipulate the shape of data itself and possibly add more information about each organization in order to build a more accurate model.